MyJetTools/my-postgres/README.md

 ### Application name

-Please do not include application name in the connection sting, since it's injected during the construction of the MyPostgress structure as a parameter
+Please do not include application name in the connection sting, since it's injected as an in parameter of the MyPostgres structure

 ```rust
 pub struct MySettings;